KenneyNL/Godot-SplashScreens/README.md

 ### License

-1. The original Godot logo is made by Andrea Calabró and is CC-BY-3.0 licensed
+1. The original Godot logo is made by Andrea Calabró and is [CC-BY-4.0 licensed](https://github.com/godotengine/godot/blob/master/LOGO_LICENSE.md)
 2. Other derivative logos featured in this pack are made by Kenney and CC0 licensed
 3. See additional license information regarding the Godot logo on [their website](https://godotengine.org/press/).